PrivoraCore/Privora/doc/build-unix.md

 Note
 ---------------------
-Always use absolute paths to configure and compile Firo and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile Privora and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX